China

 Trade and Market Share Overview

-• Imports of U.S. ethanol are subject to a 15 percent (232 tariff) that was not exempted in the Phase One deal, as well as a 30 percent tariff (the WTO bound rate) re-imposed at the end of 2016.
+-Imports of U.S. ethanol are subject to a 15% (232 tariffs) that was not exempted in the Phase One deal, as well as a 30% tariff (WTO bound rate) re-imposed in late 2016

-• DDGS exports still affected by AD/CV duties, but other constraints are addressed in Phase One deal.
+-DDGS exports are still affected by AD/CV duties, but other constraints are addressed in the Phase One deal.

 Policy Overview

-• China scaled back its commitment to using E10 nationwide by 2020 due to reduced corn inventories, but there are still opportunities to advocate for low-carbon and renewable fuel benefits of E10.
+-China scaled back its commitment to using E10 nationwide starting in 2020 due to reduced corn inventories.
+However, there is still a need to advocate for the low-carbon and renewable fuel benefits of E10 and SAF, as ethanol competes with the MTBE/methanol sector.